Barakahبركة

 The community

-The path
+The path for new Muslims

-A 30-day onboarding for new Muslims and a refresher for everyone else.
-The wuḍū, the rakaʿāt, the Shahada, the basics, in plain English.
+A 30-day onboarding for reverts and a refresher for everyone else.
+Wudu, the rakahs, the shahada, the basics, in plain English.

 What I will not do.

 • ·No paywall on the basics.
-Salah, qibla, Quran, the daily Sunnah, the halal scanner, the path — free, signed-in or not.
+Salah, qibla, Quran, the daily Sunnah, the halal scanner, the path.
+Free, signed in or not.
 Premium is for cosmetic and convenience extras, not for the deen.

 • ·No engagement tricks.
 No streaks designed to make you feel guilty.
-No push notifications begging you back.
+No notifications begging you back.
 The goal is consistency for Allah, not retention for me.

 Where the content comes from.